The Yellow Wallpaper: Other

 "The Yellow Wallpaper" is sometimes cited as an example of Gothic literature for its themes of madness and powerlessness.
 Alan Ryan introduced the story by writing: "quite apart from its origins [it] is one of the finest, and strongest, tales of horror ever written.
 It may be a ghost story.
 Worse yet, it may not."
 Pioneering horror author H. P. Lovecraft writes in his essay Supernatural Horror in Literature (1927) that "'The Yellow Wall Paper' rises to a classic level in subtly delineating the madness which crawls over a woman dwelling in the hideously papered room where a madwoman was once confined".

 Helen Lefkowitz Horowitz wrote that "the story was a cri de coeur against Gilman's first husband, artist Charles Walter Stetson and the traditional marriage he had demanded."
-Gilman attempted to deflect blame to protect Gilman's daughter Katharine and her step-mother, Gilman's friend Grace Channing.
+Gilman attempted to deflect blame to protect her daughter Katharine and Stetson's second wife Grace Ellery Channing, who was also Gilman's close friend and cousin.
 Horowitz consults the sources of Charlotte's private life, including her daily journals, drafts of poems and essays, and intimate letters, and compares them to the diary accounts of her first husband.
 She also mines Charlotte's diaries for notes on her reading.
 She shows how specific poetry, fiction, and popular science shaped her consciousness and understanding of sex and gender, health and illness, emotion and intellect.
-Horowitz makes a case that "The Yellow Wall-Paper", in its original form, did not represent a literal protest against Mitchell (a neurologist who treated Gilman in 1887) and his treatment.
+Horowitz makes a case that "The Yellow Wallpaper", in its original form, did not represent a literal protest against Mitchell (a neurologist who treated Gilman in 1887) and his treatment.
 Rather, it emerged from Charlotte's troubled relationship with her husband Walter, personified in the story's physician.
 In demanding a traditional wife, Walter denied Charlotte personal freedom, squelched her intellectual energy, and characterized her illness.